meggers/tronsister32-framework/README.md

 `./build_game.sh <input.asm> <output.asm>`

 ##Requirements
+- Python 2.7
+- pip
+- virtualenv

-You must create a virtualenv called 'venv' in the root of this project
+IMPORTANT: You must create a virtualenv called 'venv' in the root of this project or it will not build succesfully.